 Course Enquiry

-The Importance of Parental Engagement in Education
+Why Parental Engagement Matters in Education

 Parents' active participation in their child's education begins at home.
 By establishing a supportive home environment for studying, providing necessary resources, and setting clear expectations, parents can significantly reinforce academic learning beyond the classroom.
 This involvement ensures that children understand the value of education and are motivated to strive for excellence.